 The previous edition of the Challenge (2021) provided a significant overhaul of the way in which the Challenge results are presented, by creating an interactive Web interface which enables an interactive user experience, allowing for searches by specific criteria, and side-by-side comparisons of different candidate solutions.
-The main principles of clarity and accessibility that were at the core of previous Challenge editions deliverables continued to guide the current design and returning Challenge results users should recognize a certain degree of continuity in the employed graphical elements.
+The main principles of clarity and accessibility that were at the core of previous Challenge editions deliverables continued to guide its design and returning Challenge results users should recognize a certain degree of continuity in the employed graphical elements.

-For the current edition we will seek to consolidate and further refine this interactive interface.
-This should not diverge significantly from the 2021 Challenge Results interface, which we present for reference below.
+For the current edition we will seek to consolidate and further refine this interactive interface by providing new features.
+Here is a preliminary list of additional features you can expect for the 2023 Challenge Interface: